wso2-attic/puppet-modules/modules/wso2das/README.md

-# WSO2 DAS Puppet Module
+# WSO2 Data Analytics Server Puppet Module

-This repository contains the generic puppet module for installing and configuring WSO2 DAS on various environments.
-It supports multiple versions of WSO2 DAS.
+This repository contains the Puppet Module for installing and configuring WSO2 Data Analytics Server on various environments.
+It supports multiple versions of WSO2 Data Analytics Server.
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems